dangdeptrai29/InCollege-Project/README.md

 This milestone also includes comprehensive tester responsibilities:

 - Development of extensive test input/output files covering positive cases (successful profile viewing, successful user searches), negative cases (searching for non-existent users), and edge cases (users with long names, partial name searches).
-All test cases are stored in `tests/` directory with pattern `Epic3-Story<x>-Input.txt` and `Epic3-Story<x>-Output.txt`.
+All test cases are stored in `tests/` directory with pattern `Input_<id>.txt` and `Output_<id>.txt` for cases 10-19.

 - Verification that console output and output file content match exactly for all profile viewing and search scenarios.

-- Detailed bug reporting in Jira for any discrepancies found during testing.

 ## Installation